aptech/docs/docs/CR-rndGeo.rst

     :param c: column dimension.
     :type c: scalar

-    :param prob: scalar or matrix ExE conformatble with *r* and *c* columns
+    :param prob: probability parameter, scalar or matrix ExE conformable with *r* and *c* columns
     :type prob: scalar or matrix

     :param state: Optional argument.

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **opaque vector case**

-            *state* = the state vector returned from a previous call to one of the rnd random number functions.
+        *state* = the state vector returned from a previous call to one of the ``rnd`` random number functions.

     :type state: scalar or opaque vector